-On a test site, selected from clause B.2, the equipment shall be placed at the specified height on a support, as specified in clause B.2, and in the position closest to normal use as declared by the provider.
+On a test site, selected from clause B.2, the equipment shall be placed at the specified height on a support, as specified in clause B.2, and in the position closest to normal use.

 The test antenna shall be oriented initially for vertical polarization and shall be chosen to correspond to the frequency of the transmitter.